VGP/vgp-tools/README.md

 ## 2.4.
 Sequence to sequence hit file, .hit

-This file type is for recording match hits between sequences in one file and those in another file, optionally together with the locations of the hits.
-The typical use of this file type is for kmer matches in sequences and vice versa, but more generally we can think of it as recording global sequence matches and their start points.
+This file type is for recording match hits between query sequences in one file and target sequences in another file, optionally together with the locations of the hits.
+The typical use of this file type is for kmer matches in sequences, but more generally we can think of it as recording global sequence matches and their start points.
 In this sense it is another type of alignment file, but .hit files are much lighter weight than .aln files because they do not give start and end coordinates in both sequences, and only have one primary line type and object per query sequence, rather than one object per hit, which simplifies indexing and file reading.

 ```
-< <string:a_seq_file>   <int:nseqs>            file of query sequences
+< <string:a_seq_file>   <int:nseqs>            file sequences
-< <string:b_seq_file>   <int:nseqs>            file of target sequences
+< <string:b_seq_file>   <int:nseqs>            file sequences

-H <int:seq_a> <int:nhit> <int:seq_b>^nhit      list of queries b that have hits with target a
+H <int:seq_a> <int:nhit> <int:seq_b>^nhit      list of sequences b that have hits with sequence a
 ```

-There are two subtypes of .hit files, one in which the queries are the kmers, and the H-line gives the list of target sequences that contain kmer matches (with duplicates for multiple matches), and the other giving the inverse mapping in which the queries are long sequences and each H-line lists the kmers that are found within a query.
+There are two subtypes of .hit files, one in which the queries are the a sequences, and there is an H-line for each kmer that gives the list of target sequences that contain kmer matches (with duplicates for multiple matches), and the other giving the inverse mapping in which there is a  H-line for each target that lists the kmers that are found within it.

 ### 2.4.1 kmer to sequence hit file, .k2s